I began teaching myself HTML and paintshop at the age of 11, and I never stopped learning.

 But this love applied to most all things Photoshop related, and this ended up also playing a huge role in my business life in the years to come.

-I went on to build websites for small businesses, manage their website updates, launch their social media presence, handle a website's 1-800 support line, take and photoshop product and promotional photography, and create magazine adverts.
+I went on to build websites for small businesses, manage website updates, launch and manage their social media presence, handle a company's 1-800 website support line, photograph products, use photoshop to create stock images, and create magazine adverts.

 Technical work has always felt more my style.
 When you find something you love doing, it keeps you engaged.

-I knew when I was younger that I loved doing this, but I never could have dreamed that I'd utilize the very skills in HTML I learned around 11-13 years old on Neopets in order to save a company website when a <div> tag became broken.
+I knew when I was younger that I loved doing this, but I never could have dreamed that I'd utilize the very skills I learned around 11-13 years old from Neopets in order to save a company website when a <div> code tag was broken.

-As they were panicking and about to call in an outsourced expert, I was able to say "Hey, I fixed it.
-It's all good now.
+As the CEOs were panicking, phone in hand to call in an expert repair technician, I was able to say "Hey, I fixed it.
 The homepage is up and running."

-It still blows my mind that Neopets birthed my love for many of these things, and that it allowed me to not only provide that work day to day (photoshop) but also save the company's website 15 years later.
+It still blows my mind that Neopets birthed my love for many of these things, and that it allowed me to not only provide that day-to-day work (photoshop) but also save a company website 15 years later.